Quantum algorithms for quantum chemistry and quantum materials science: Challenges for quantum algorithms in quantum simulation

 How best to simulate {thermal states} in chemical and materials science applications remains an open question.
 A wide variety of techniques have been discussed, ranging from eigenstate thermalization, to state preparation methods, to hybrid quantum-classical algorithms, though few have been implemented.
-The current status of thermal state methods, the prospects for implementing them, and other open questions are discussed in \ref{sec:quantum_thermal_states}.
+The current status of thermal state methods, the prospects for implementing them, and other open questions are discussed in Subsection~\ref{sec:quantum_thermal_states}.

 Many quantum algorithms involve interfacing with classical data and classical algorithms.
-This can be to take advantage of classical optimization strategies, as in variational quantum algorithms.
+This can be leveraged to incorporate classical optimization strategies in the structure of the method, as in variational quantum algorithms \cite{mcclean2015theory}.
 Another reason is to enable a multi-level/multi-scale representation of the problem.
 Quantum embedding provides a framework for such multi-scale quantum/classical hybrids, with the quantum representation of a subsystem coupled either to a classical environment, or another quantum representation via the exchange of classical data.
-We discuss the current status of \textit{hybrid quantum-classical algorithms and quantum embedding} in particular in \ref{sec:quantum_classical}.
+We discuss the current status of \textit{hybrid quantum-classical algorithms and quantum embedding} in particular in Subsection~\ref{sec:quantum_classical}.

-Finally, an important consideration when developing improved quantum algorithms for real chemical and materials science problems is to establish \textit{benchmark systems and results}, from the best available classical simulation data.
-The possibilities and prospects for such benchmarks are discussed in \ref{sec:benchmarks}.
+An important consideration when developing improved quantum algorithms for real chemical and materials science problems is to establish \textit{benchmark systems and results}, from the best available classical simulation data.
+The possibilities and prospects for such benchmarks are discussed in Section~\ref{sec:benchmarks}.

+Finally, we note that the organization we have adopted has been driven by theoretical and technical distinctions and thus we make no attempt to describe the historical development and organization of the field.
+Readers interested in the earliest papers in quantum simulation, which often adopt a different language from more modern discussions, may wish to refer to references~\cite{feynman1982simulating,meyer1996quantum, boghosian1998quantum, wiesner1996simulations, Lloyd96, abrams1997simulation, Terhal_PRA_2000, kitaev2002classical, somma2003quantum, aspuru2005simulated}.